 You can help lower your chance of having another stroke by managing certain other health problems.
 Problems that increase your risk of having another stroke include:

-If you have any of these health problems, you can manage them with healthy lifestyle changes along with medicine.
+If you have any of these health problems, you can manage them with a healthy lifestyle along with medicine.

 It's also important to:

 Your rehab team will give you education and support to help you build new, healthy habits.
 You'll learn how to manage any other health problems that you might have.
 You'll also learn how to exercise safely, eat a healthy diet, and quit smoking if you smoke.
 You'll work with your team to decide what lifestyle choices are best for you.

-FAST is a simple way to remember.
-Recognizing these symptoms helps you know when to call for medical help.
+FAST is a simple way to remember the main symptoms of stroke.
+These symptoms happen suddenly.
+So knowing what to look for helps you know when to call for medical help.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd